-It’s one of the most enduring and tantalizing local legends you’ll ever wonder about.
-Was novelist Stephen King inspired to write The Shining, one of his most famous horror stories, after visits to Mohonk Mountain House?
+It’s one of the most enduring and tantalizing local legends that you’ll ever wonder about: Was novelist Stephen King inspired to write The Shining, one of his most famous horror stories, after visits to the Mohonk Mountain House?

-The local version of the legend begins with a single, well-known fact: King and his family have been regular visitors to Mohonk for years.
-Knowing that, the legend takes easy root in the mind of anyone who has ever swooned at their first glimpse of the Mohonk’s Victorian fairytale turrets, wandered its deeply carpeted halls or gazed at walls hung with framed photos of historic meetings even more historic personages.
-A winter guest, fresh from a snowy visit to the house’s hedge maze, will warm her hands at one of the house’s roaring fireplaces or marvel at the sheer length and breadth of the place.
+The local version of this tale begins with a single well-known fact: King and his family have been regular visitors to Mohonk for years.
+Knowing that, the legend takes easy root in the mind of anyone who has ever glimpsed Mohonk’s Victorian turrets, wandered its deeply carpeted halls or gazed at walls hung with framed photos of historic meetings between even more historic personages.
+A winter guest, fresh from a walk outside the house’s hedge maze, will warm her hands at one of the House’s roaring fireplaces or marvel at the sheer length and breadth of the place.

 The Stanley can also lay claim to having been used as a setting for the mini-series.
 In 2015, the hotel planted a hedge maze to accentuate its lucrative connection to the film’s legend.

 Mohonk has made no such moves.
-Far from cashing in on the fame of one guests, McNamara speculated that part of the appeal Mohonk might have for King would be as the beneficiary of the peace and quiet the place affords.
-She said she imagined he could have worked on any number of his books while Mohonk, “but I just don’t know.”
+Far from cashing in on the fame of one guest, McNamara speculated that part of the appeal Mohonk might have for King would be as the beneficiary of the peace and quiet that the place affords.
+She said she imagined that he could have worked on any number of his books while at Mohonk, “but I just don’t know.”

 If that seems to settle the question, think again.
 Art takes on a life of its own when it’s released into the world.
-It’s possible today that more people know The Shining not because they’ve read the book or watched the film, but as an archetype— the creepy Victorian home on a grand scale, isolated on a mountaintop instead of a hill, with a full complement of spirits instead of a simple house ghost.
+It’s possible today that more people know The Shining not because they’ve read the book or watched the film, but as an archetype: the hulking Victorian home, isolated on a mountaintop instead of a hill, with a full complement of spirits instead of a simple house ghost.
 Stephen King gave form to something that was already in our minds, and its enduring popularity is a testament to that.

-Let The Stanley have its tours, its new hedge maze, its official endorsement.
-We locals still have our legend.
-The rest of us can still enjoy the feeling that a beloved local institution woulda-coulda-shoulda played a ghostly role in the making of two American pop classics.
-Those similarities, those parallels still exist, in the way ghosts always do — under the surface, around the corner, maybe behind that door you’ve just stepped through.
+Let the Stanley have its tours, its new hedge maze, its official endorsement; we locals still have our legend.
+The rest of us can still enjoy the feeling that a beloved local institution woulda/coulda/shoulda played a ghostly role in the making of two American pop classics.
+Those similarities, those parallels still exist, in the way that ghosts always do: under the surface, around the corner, maybe behind that door that you’ve just stepped through.
 To quote a line from another American classic, John Ford’s The Man Who Shot Liberty Valance, “When the facts become legend, print the legend.”